Armen Alchian: Personal life and death

 Alchian resided in Mar Vista, Los Angeles.
 In 1940 he married Pauline (née Crouse, 1916–2017), an elementary school teacher, who he had met at Stanford.
 They had two children: Arline Ann Hoel (b.
 1943) and Allen Alexander Alchian (b.
 1947).

 Alchian was an "avid computer user" and an early adopter of email.

 Personality

 William R. Allen described Alchian as "almost always soft-spoken, unaggressive, and seemingly bemused" and noted that he "eschewed ambitious self-promotion and personal empire-building."
 Daniel Benjamin described him as "fundamentally kind, shy, compassionate, and humble."
 William F. Sharpe wrote that Alchian was "personally gentle and traditional," but was "clearly an eccentric economic theorist."
 Deirdre McCloskey described Alchian as "the soul of courtesy."
 She wrote that "talking about economics with Armen Alchian is like talking about painting with Pablo Picasso" and that his economics "comes from experience of life."
 Tom G. Palmer wrote of Alchian as a "sober scholar, but not so charismatic."
 Susan L. Woodward described him as a "warm and sentimental person."
+Roger Farmer described him as "selfless" and "amazing human being" who cared "only about promoting ideas."
+Steven N.S.
+Cheung wrote that he "never engaged in self-promotion, and he never cared about journal rankings" and was a "modest gentleman".
+He quoted Coase: "Alchian is classical in manners as well as in thought."